police

 Legal Consequences of Usage

-California’s Radar Detector Laws
+What Are the Radar Detector Laws in California?

-- Passenger Vehicles: For non-commercial, non-fleet passenger vehicles, radar detectors are legal in California.
+• Passenger Vehicles: For non-commercial, non-fleet passenger vehicles, radar detectors are legal in California.
 This legality, however, does not extend to radar jammers, which are prohibited under federal law.

-- Detector Types: The legality also extends to the type of detector used.
+• Detector Types: The legality also extends to the type of detector used.
 While radar detectors are permitted, devices that scramble or interfere with radar functionality are not.

 The California Vehicle Code does not explicitly ban the use of radar detectors in non-commercial vehicles.
 However, it does prohibit the placement of any object that obstructs the driver’s clear view of the road (CVC 26708).
 This means that while the usage of a radar detector is legal, its placement on the windshield could potentially result in a violation.